LeeJMorel/PathKit/README.md

 PathKit is released under the [MIT License](LICENSE), which allows for free use, modification, and distribution of the software.
 Please refer to the LICENSE file for more details.

 ## Acknowledgements

+We want to thank our amazing professor for helping lead us through a complete production process and make our vision a reality!
+Thank you [Nigini](https://github.com/nigini)!
+We also want to thank you TA, Apollo, for all the work they put into reviewing our project to make it have more compleate communication and well defined project goals.